CHILab1/DNN-parser/README.md

 ## Run parser
-The executable file for the parser can be downloaded from [cloud](https://cloud.unipa.it/index.php/s/XXG9fntDVrdkJvR)

 The following parameters must be used:
 <li><strong>'-b'</strong> or <strong>'--backend</strong>; <em>to define the backend to be used for creating the network (Tensorflow or Pytorch)</em> </li><br>